Ladder of Rights | Datasketch

 Women did not have any legally recognized rights since the structuring of La República de Colombia until 1932 when we triumphed in the right to own and administer our property.

-Two years later we arrived at the seats of colleges and universities.
+A year later, we arrived at the seats of colleges and universities.
 Soon after, secondary and professional degrees had our names on them.

 At the end of the 1930s, we won labor protection rights for pregnant women.

-We won our individuality, in1970 we refused to be someone else’s, and since then we have carried our own name.
+We won our individuality, in 1970 we refused to be someone else’s, and since then we have carried our own name.
 In that same decade, we declared ourselves equal in rights and obligations to men.

 More than a decade later, in 2006 we obtained legal and safe abortions for women under three grounds: pregnancy resulting from sexual abuse, pregnancy that put the woman’s life at risk, and pregnancies in which fetus malformations incompatible with life were present.